18F/ffd-microsite/README.md

 [cg-deploy-hw]: https://docs.cloud.gov/getting-started/your-first-deploy/ "Cloud.gov: Your First Deploy"
 [cg-deploy-ss]: https://docs.cloud.gov/apps/static/ "Cloud.gov: Deploying Static Sites"

-> Manual deployments aren't necessary as all updates should go through Travis-CI.
+> Manual deployments are not necessary as all deployments _should_ go through Travis-CI.

-To check with space you're targeting using the `cf` command-line tool.
+To check which space you're targeting using the `cf` command-line tool, type the following in your terminal.

 ```sh
 cf target